 Read on for more history and information about the program.

 Our Works-In-Progress series grew out of Docs-In-Progress, which began in 2005 as a way to offer the growing, diverse and vibrant filmmaking community of Austin peer-level critiques of rough or fine cuts of their work.
-Films that have gone through the program have premiered at major film festivals like Sundance, SXSW and the LA Film Festival.
+Films that have gone through the program have premiered at major film festivals like Sundance and SXSW.
 We hold regular screenings of rough/fine cuts, followed by audience discussion and feedback (written and verbal).
 Sessions are moderated by experienced Austin filmmakers and audience members are expected to agree to confidentiality regarding the film and the feedback process.
 To submit your work for screening consideration, please read the submission information below.
 Submissions are selected for screening by our filmmaker advisory committee.

 Screenings are typically held in the evening at Austin Public’s Studio 1 (1143 Northwestern Ave) and are free, but you must be an AFS MAKE level or higher member to submit or attend Works-In-Progress.
 On occasion, we do open up these screenings to Members to experience the filmmaking process.
 Find out more about Membership >>

 “I can’t imagine anything more valuable – or thrilling – for a filmmaker with a rough cut than to sit in the back of a theater and listen to a group of people talk about it.
 This is precisely what AFS facilitates.
 The feedback I received from my work-in-progress screening – both positive and negative – was invaluable, and will be of great assistance as I push the film toward its final cut.
 I can only hope that the eventual premiere is as satisfying.”

 Director of A GHOST STORY, PETE’S DRAGON, and AIN’T THEM BODIES SAINTS

 The Director / Producer must be a current AFS member at the MAKE level member or above.
 More about membership >>